Pyramid Fusion Transformer for Semantic Segmentation: Introduction

 \section{Introduction}

 The goal of semantic segmentation is to assign each pixel of an image with a semantic class label.
-Over the past decade, encoder-decoder based methods are the mainstream models to address this task~\cite{fcn,efficientfcn,deeplabV3,deeplabV3plus,unet}.
-They usually use convolution-~\cite{fcn} or transformer-based~\cite{attn} networks to produce dense predictions from deep features generated by encoder networks.
-Efforts have been made to either design stronger backbone encoders~\cite{swin,pvt,vit,resnet} or decoders~\cite{detr,ddetr,unept,setr,segformer,deeplabV3plus} for the dense prediction task.
+Over the past decade, encoder-decoder based methods are the mainstream models to address this task~\cite{fcn,efficientfcn,deeplabV3,9246719,8269325}.
+They usually use convolution-~\cite{fcn,efpn} or transformer-based~\cite{attn,9580642} networks to produce dense predictions from deep features generated by encoder networks.
+Efforts have been made to either design stronger backbone encoders~\cite{swin,vit,resnet,9580642} or decoders~\cite{detr,ddetr,unept,setr,segformer,deeplabV3plus} for the dense prediction task.

-Most semantic segmentation methods follow a per-pixel classification paradigm: the outputs of the models are spatial segmentation maps with categorical assignment for each pixel.
-Recently, Cheng~\etal proposed MaskFormer~\cite{maskformer} to advocate a path-breaking replacement for the per-pixel formulation.
-It adopts a novel per-mask classification method for semantic and panoptic segmentation~\cite{panoptic-segmentation}.
+Following FCN~\cite{fcn}, most of the encoder-decoder based semantic segmentation methods~\cite{deeplabV3,deeplabV3plus,efficientfcn,9546533} follow a per-pixel classification paradigm to address the task: the outputs of the models are spatial segmentation maps with categorical assignment for each pixel.
+The optimization happens at each pixel location, usually through a cross-entropy loss.
+Recently, Cheng~\etal took inspiration from DETR~\cite{detr} in object detection and proposed MaskFormer~\cite{maskformer} to advocate a path-breaking replacement for the per-pixel formulation.
+It adopts a novel per-mask classification method for semantic and panoptic segmentation.
 Instead of directly producing segmentation maps, a set of paired probabilities and masks are predicted corresponding to category segments in the input image.
-To this end, MaskFormer uses a transformer decoder to obtain probability-mask pairs with a set of learnable object queries.
+To this end, MaskFormer uses a transformer decoder to obtain probability-mask pairs with a set of learnable object queries using softmax activation and sigmoid activation respectively.
+Each object query is associated with a probability-mask pair and extracts useful information from encoder features through cross-attention~\cite{attn}.
+The probabilities and masks are end-to-end optimized through a classification loss and a mask loss separately.
+During inference, the probability-mask pairs are combined to produce the segmentation maps.